 Colorado National Monument's varied terrain attracts many animals to live, nest, or hunt within its boundaries.
 Among mammals, the mule deer are the largest commonly sighted by visitors.
-However, coyotes, mountain lions, lizards, and desert bighorn sheep are also occasionally seen by a lucky visitor.
-Smaller mammals like grey foxes, desert cottontails, rock squirrels, and Hopi chipmunks are often seen scampering off the sides of the Rim Rock Drive or hiking trails.
+However, coyotes, mountain lions, lizards, and desert bighorn sheep are also occasionally seen.
+Smaller mammals, like grey foxes, desert cottontails, rock squirrels, and Hopi chipmunks, are often seen scampering off the sides of the Rim Rock Drive or hiking trails.

 The towering walls of the various canyons in the monument are a perfect place for raptors and songbirds to raise their young.
 Golden eagles, red-tailed hawks, and turkey vultures often soar aloft on the air currents; Gambel's quail and their clutch scurry across the trails; and the calls of the mourning dove and the canyon wren echo in the canyons.
 The various overlooks are excellent places to watch the acrobatics of the white-throated swift and violet-green swallow just below the rim.
 Bright blue pinyon jays are a common and colorful sight throughout the monument.

 Last updated: April 10, 2020